Amount raised (2021) as of 2/12/2021: €7,933.00

 We remain eager not to misrepresent life in the Syrian Refugee camps in Lebanon’s Bekaa Valley, especially the dignity and resilience of the Syrian residents, and the many pragmatic life-giving initiatives supported by Trócaire, SAWA and other agencies in partnership with refugee families and volunteers.
 The following photographs and Trocaire 2019 Lenten video are offered in this spirit.

-On behalf of the CREIDEAMH Faith & Friendship Syrian Refugee Appeal committee supporting this fundraising initiative (see names above) and on behalf of Trócaire’s Syrian Refugee Team, THANK YOU!
+On behalf of the CREIDEAMH Faith & Friendship Syrian Refugee Appeal committee supporting this initiative (see names above), our friends in SAWA and on behalf of Trócaire’s Syrian Refugee Team, THANK YOU!